madhavkishor/Movie-list-app/README.md

-# 🎬 Movie Collection App
+# 🎬 Movie list app

 A modern React application that displays movie collections using The Movie Database (TMDB) API with virtual scrolling implementation.